White River, Honiara

 White River is a suburb on the fringe of Honiara, Solomon Islands and is located 3 km west of the main center on the Tandai Highway.
 White River is in the Honiara City Council ward of Nggosi.
 A water spring supplies water to the community.

 White River is East of Kakabona and West of Tandai.

-Tandai/Tadai Highway
+Tandai and Tadai Highway

 In 1966, the main coastal road out of Honiara west of Rove Creek as far as Poha River was named Tadai which connected the Mendana Avenue through Honiara and after Mataniko River to Prince Philip Highway.